 If you know that your bird gets spooked by something on the window, consider a curtain.

-Closing all doors to other rooms, taping the window glass with a few marks, avoiding mirrors on the area where the bird hangs out, not bashing doors, avoiding ceilings fans, etc.
+Closing all doors to other rooms, taping the window glass with a few marks, avoiding mirrors on the area where the bird hangs out, not bashing doors, avoiding ceiling fans, etc.

 Little things like this make your home safe for your bird without any need to clip its feathers.